skinnybeans/aws-learning-projects/project-1.md

 You need to add a new security group rule to your instance that allows traffic on port 8080.

 Head on into the AWS management console and give it a shot!

+If you are having trouble, check out the help section at the end of the document.

 #### We are in